yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 1. Inplace operations
 2. Value compare / Max compare

     - the absolute min value is not very important
     - important to generate test cases fast.
 How?

         - increasing / decreasing example

         ```python
         [1,2,2,4,5]
         [5,3,2,1,1]
         ```

         - multi valley/peak example and test whether knowing global min/max is important

         ```python
         # global max is 8 and min is 1 but not important
         # generate exmaples by two biggest and smallest values side by side
         [7,2,5,3,6,8,1,2]
         ```

 3. Max subarray

     - handle where to start, and handle where to end the subarray
     - important to generate test cases fast.
 How?

         - We notice that negative number matters a lot

             - what if negative number at begining / middle / end

                 ```python
                 # [1, 1, -1] -> need to know when to stop including new ele to subarray
                 # [-1, -3, 5] -> need to know when to start including new ele to subarray ot start fresh
                 # [4,-1,2,1,] --> need to know when including negative value for long term
                 ```

 ### **12.4 Common mistake points**

 1. Question Summary:
     - Inplace change:
         - #1089.
 Duplicate Zeros
     - Value compare / Max compare / Max subarray
         - #121.
 Best Time to Buy and Sell Stock
         - #53.
 Maximum Subarray
+        - #1346.
+Check If N and Its Double Exist
+    - flags:
+        - #941.
+Valid Mountain Array

 ## Mock Interview Question Cover